OttieOtter

 Royal Gorge Gondola

-After visiting the Royal Gorge Bridge, we drove back to the train station in plenty of time to pick up our tickets and visit yet another gift shop.
-The train ride was a 2 1/2 hour, out-and-back route along the Arkansas river.
+After visiting the Royal Gorge Bridge, we drove back to the train station in plenty of time to pick up our tickets and pay a visit to yet another gift shop.
+The train ride was a 2-1/2-hour, out-and-back route on the edge of the Arkansas River.
 We sat at a table with Joe and Silvia, a couple from Denver, who were celebrating their wedding anniversary.

-For lunch, we ordered an Angus Burger with fruit and a Red Bird Chicken sandwich.
-Both were very good and paired well with a Laughing Lab Scottish Ale by Bristol Brewing Company.
+We ordered an Angus Burger with fruit and a Red Bird Chicken sandwich.
+Both were excellent and paired well with a Laughing Lab Scottish Ale by Bristol Brewing Company.

 Royal Gorge Route Railroad Depot